CalebSargeant/ansible/README.md

 # ansible-docker-firefly-iii

-The goal for this project is make it as easy and convenient as possible to deploy a Dockerised instance of firefly-iii using Ansible.
+The goal for this project is make it as easy and convenient as possible to deploy a Dockerised instance of Firefly-iii behind an Nginx reverse proxy with Letsencrypt certificate using a Cloudflare DNS challenge via Ansible.

 ## Requirements
 * [Hosted DNS with Cloudflare](https://www.cloudflare.com/dns/).
 It's fast and free.